 Location.
-38° 29.441′ N, 122° 29.926′ W. Marker is near St. Helena, California, in Napa County.
-Marker is on White Sulphur Springs Road, on the right when traveling west.
-Touch for map.
-Plaque is mounted on a large stone in front of the office of White Sulphur Springs.
-Marker is at or near this postal address: 3100 White Sulpher Springs Road, Saint Helena CA 94574, United States of America.
+38° 29.924′ N, 122° 17.639′ W. Marker is near St. Helena, California, in Napa County.
+Marker can be reached from Sage Canyon Road (California Route 128), on the right when traveling south.
+Plaque is located in the picnic area.
+It is attached to a Touch for map.
+Marker is at or near this postal address: 2950 Sage Canyon Road, Saint Helena CA 94574, United States of America.
+Touch for directions.

 1. Additional Information Regarding the Marker Dedication